riscv-europe/summit-website-development/summit/2026/sponsoring.md

 - 1 Drinks Reception sponsorship &mdash; 7.5 k€
 - 1 Demo Theatre naming right &mdash; 6 k€
 - 1 Contribution to Diversity scholarships &mdash; 2.5 k€
-- 2 Women in tech sponsor &mdash; 2.5 k€
+- 2 Women in Tech sponsor &mdash; 2.5 k€
-- 1 intro to RISC-V Sponsor &mdash; 5 k€.
-With optionnal upgrade for a 10 min. talking slot &mdash; 3 k€
+- 1 Intro to RISC-V Sponsor &mdash; 5 k€.
+Optionnal upgrade for a 10 min. talking slot &mdash; 3 k€

 **All prices are exclusive of 22% VAT, which will be added to invoice.**